spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 ## Configuration of Data Exchange API endpoints

-To create an endpoint for interacting with entities in the database, you need to add a corresponding row to the `spy_dynamic_entity_configuration` table.
+To create an endpoint for interacting with entities in the database, you need to add a corresponding row in the `spy_dynamic_entity_configuration` table.

 The `spy_dynamic_entity_configuration` table contains the configuration of dynamic entity endpoints and has the following columns: